 4.Attending for regular reviews for your medication and not letting it run out.

 The Partners at the Practice want their patients to know that they are doing all they can to make appointments available for patients.
-Having said that we know, that like all practice, we struggle to make capacity fit demand.
+Having said that we know that like all practices, we struggle to make capacity fit demand.

 General Practice has changed dramatically over recent years.
 It has provided Health Checks, which have identified thousands of patients with chronic diseases e.g. Diabetes.
 This Practice now has double the number of diabetics it had registered five years ago.
 These patients then need regular follow ups to monitor their long term conditions.
 This has been great work and is saving lives, but has raised the demand for appointments in your GP surgery.